kirillsemyonkin/ctf-grsu-new-year-2024/web/opener-178/README.md

 node:x:1000:1000:Linux User,,,:/home/node:/bin/sh
 ```

-Next a manual brute-force (not the best solution by the task author) gave a following path:
+Next a manual brute-force (not the best decision by the task author) gave a following path:

 ```url
 /files?file=/....//flag.txt